balakrishnasai2506/balakrishnasai2506/README.md

 I am a trained VLSI Design and Verification fresher.
 I have a solid understanding of industry-standard verification methodologies like UVM, Constraint Random Coverage Driven Verification, and Assertion-Based Verification (SVA).
 I am experienced in working with HDL and HVL, specifically Verilog and SystemVerilog.

-I have hands-on experience with protocols like AHB and APB.
+I have hands-on experience with protocols like AHB, APB and SPI.
 My skillset also includes working with various EDA tools, such as Synopsys-VCS, Mentor Graphics–Questasim, Xilinx-ISE, Synopsys Design Compiler, and VC Spyglass Lint.

 ---